shouvik78/shouvik78/README.md

 ## Hi, I'm Shouvik Ghosh, a passionate self-taught frontEnd web developer and a DevOps enthusiast.

-- 🔭 I’m a final year undergraduate
+- 🔭 I’m a final year undergraduate.
-- 🌱 I’m currently learning React.js & data structure in java
+- 🌱 I’m currently learning React.js & data structure in java.
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects and learn new skills
 - ⚡ Fun fact: I love to watch web series and play guitar